 Let’s get started.

-Cochinita Pibil is made by using a pork shoulder roast marinated and braised in Achiote Paste, lime, orange juice and a lineup of beautiful spices.
+Cochinita Pibil pulled pork enchiladas are made by using a pork shoulder roast marinated and braised in Achiote Paste, lime, orange juice and a lineup of beautiful spices.
 It’s then shredded and used for Pibil tacos or enchiladas.

 - Pork Roast: Purchase a 3 – 4 pound pork shoulder roast, also known as pork butt.
 When a recipe calls for cutting a pork roast into pieces , I prefer to make things easy and buy a boneless roast.